 On top of mind with your customers

 Prevent outstanding invoices by stating immediately and clearly what you expect.
 Then it is more likely that your invoice will not end up on the stack unprocessed.
 An unusual payment term is one of the ways that you stay on top of mind with the customer.
 If a customer sees 17 days instead of the usual 30-day period, he will be more inclined to initiate the invoice immediately.
 However, this does depend on the further efforts you make.

 Reduce outstanding invoices through faster payments

 Improving the payment behaviour of your customers requires a data-driven approach and experimentation to test what works best for your business.
-Counteracting outstanding invoices with unusual payment terms is one of the actions that helps, but will not be enough in itself.
+Counteracting outstanding invoices with unusual payment terms is one of the actions that help, but will not be enough in itself.
 Make this part of your strategy to get paid better.
-This does not have to cost you a lot of time, because thanks to automation, data driven insights and the latest fintech solutions, effective strategies are easy to implement.
+This does not have to cost you a lot of time, because thanks to automation, data-driven insights and the latest fintech solutions, effective strategies are easy to implement.

 Worried about keeping track of various unusual timeframes for different customers?
 With the right software, it’s just a matter of checking and leaning back!